-The Company recently completed its acquisition of BCB Holding Company, Inc. and its wholly-owned subsidiary bank, Bay Bank, previously headquartered in Mobile, Alabama discussed on under the heading "BUSINESS OF THE COMPANY, Recent Developments."
-The Company may face significant challenges in integrating Bay Bank operations into our operations in a timely and efficient manner and in retaining Bay Bank personnel.
-Achieving the anticipated benefits, including revenue increases, cost savings, increases in geographic and product presence, and other anticipated benefits of the acquisition will depend in part on whether the Company integrates Bay Bank's businesses in an efficient and effective manner.
-The integration could result in higher than expected deposit attrition (run-off), loss of key employees, disruption of the Company's business of the business of the acquired company, or otherwise adversely affect the Company's ability to maintain relationships with customers and employees or achieve the anticipated benefits of the acquisition.
-The Company may need to make additional investment in equipment and personnel to manage higher asset levels and loan balances as a result of the acquisition, which may adversely impact earnings.
-The Company may not be able to accomplish this integration process smoothly or successfully.
+We recently completed our acquisition of BCB Holding Company, Inc. and its wholly-owned subsidiary bank, Bay Bank, previously headquartered in Mobile, Alabama.
+We may face significant challenges in integrating Bay Bank operations into our operations in a timely and efficient manner and in retaining Bay Bank personnel.
+Achieving the anticipated benefits, including revenue increases, cost savings, increases in geographic and product presence, and other anticipated benefits of the acquisition will depend in part on whether we integrate Bay Bank's businesses in an efficient and effective manner.
+The integration could result in higher than expected deposit attrition (run-off), loss of key employees, disruption of our business or the business of the acquired company, or otherwise adversely affect our ability to maintain relationships with customers and employees or achieve the anticipated benefits of the acquisition.
+We may need to make additional investment in equipment and personnel to manage higher asset levels and loan balances as a result of the acquisition, which may adversely impact earnings.
+We may not be able to accomplish this integration process smoothly or successfully.
 In addition, the integration of certain operations will require the dedication of significant management resources, which may temporarily distract management's attention from the day-to-day business of the combined company.
-Any inability to realize the full extent of, or any of, the anticipated financial benefits and cost savings of the acquisition, as well as any delays encountered in the integration process, could have an adverse effect on the business and results of operations of the combined company, which may affect the market price of the Company's common stock.
+Any inability to realize the full extent of, or any of, the anticipated financial benefits and cost savings of the acquisition, as well as any delays encountered in the integration process, could have an adverse effect on the business and results of operations of the combined company, which may affect the market price of our common stock.